Skip to main content Skip to office menu Skip to footer

 The Office of the Legislative Auditor (OLA) accepts all allegations concerning the possible misuse of state money and other public resources (such as computers, telephones, equipment, and work time).
 We also receive allegations regarding noncompliance with state law.
 We make a preliminary assessment of every allegation we receive to determine if further review by OLA is warranted.

-How do I Report Allegations of Wrongdoing?
+How Do I Report Allegations of Wrongdoing?

 There are several options for reporting allegations of wrongdoing to OLA.
 Our preferred approach is for you to use OLA’s online allegation form.
 With this option, you can electronically and securely submit your allegation form to OLA.
 If you would rather send an allegation form to OLA using U.S. Mail, please use the printable allegation form and send it to the following address: